Haven't got a pet a home? Cosy up with a cuppa and a furry friend at these top dog and cat cafes in Singapore.

 2. The Cat Museum

 Kitty lovers, this should be the first stop you should be heading to.
-The Cat Museum is a kitty orphanage, kindergarten, nursery, and even an education centre!
+The Cat Museum is a kitty orphanage, kindergarten, nursery, and education centre!
 Snuggle up with the rescue cats on the second floor while admiring artworks of cats.
-Those who are keen to bring home a furry friend can head to the third floor, where they can interact with adult cats and kittens up for adoption.
+Those keen to bring home a furry friend can head to the third floor, where they can interact with adult cats and kittens up for adoption.
 On the highest floor is where visitors can check out unique cat furniture.
 Don’t miss the interesting cat stories that have been up on the staircases!

 The Cat Museum, #02-01, 781A North Bridge Road, Singapore 198749